 The pulp goes all the way into the root of the tooth, which is hidden under your gum.
 Cementum covers the root of the tooth, and periodontal fibres connect the tooth to the jawbone.

 There are 4 different types of teeth:

 - Incisors – these are your 4 front teeth on the top and bottom jaw.
 They're used for cutting and chopping food.

 - Canine teeth – these are sharp, pointy teeth.
 You have 1 on each side of your incisors on your top and bottom jaw, making a total of 4.
 They help to tear food.

 - Premolars – next to your canine teeth are your premolars (also called bicuspid teeth).
 You have 8 premolars in total: 4 on your top jaw and 4 on the bottom.
 They are bigger and wider than your incisors and canine teeth, and are used for crushing and grinding food.

-- Molars – you have 8 molars: 4 on top and 4 on the bottom.
+- Molars – you have 12 molars: 6 on top and 6 on the bottom, which includes 4 wisdom teeth.
 These are your strongest teeth and work with your tongue to help you swallow food, mashing it up until it's ready to be swallowed safely.

 Now, read about how to look after your teeth.

 Page last reviewed: 31 August 2018